aiml-au/segmesh/README.md

 ### 5. Evaluation

-SegMesh provides a evaluation code structure, allowing easy integration and evaluation of various 3D datasets like S3DIS and ScanNet.
+SegMesh provides an evaluation code structure, allowing easy integration and evaluation of various 3D datasets like S3DIS and ScanNet.
 The evaluation structure is designed to be flexible, enabling the addition of new datasets with minimal changes.

 #### Evaluation Code Structure